copcio/copcio.github.io/README.md

     struct CopcInfo
     {

-      // X coordinate of center of octree double center_x;
+      // Actual (unscaled) X coordinate of center of octree double center_x;

-      // Y coordinate of center of octree double center_y;
+      // Actual (unscaled) Y coordinate of center of octree double center_y;

-      // Z coordinate of center of octree double center_z;
+      // Actual (unscaled) Z coordinate of center of octree double center_z;

-      // halfsize of octree.
-      double halfsize;
+      // Perpendicular distance from the center to any side of the root node. double halfsize;

       // Space between points at the root node.